bahrus/be-switched/proposal.md

 </template>
 ```

+It's my view that because the burden on the developer is so high with respect to setting id's (which this proposal would largely address), that the side effect of that difficulty is that existing custom attribute / enhancements libraries end up providing all sorts of [other ways](https://htmx.org/docs/#extended-css-selectors) [to reference elements](https://github.com/bahrus/be-switched) just to work around this significant barrier.

+### Looping with no root node

-Also, there is one important scenario that this wouldn't solve -- dynamic loops where there isn't a root node per iteration of the loop.
+For the record, there is one important scenario that this wouldn't solve -- dynamic loops where there isn't a root node per iteration of the loop.
 So I think template instantiation, should the platform (please) ever provide this, would still need to provide additional help for such scenarios, as proposed [here](https://github.com/WICG/webcomponents/issues/1013#issuecomment-2257557589):

 ```html
 <template>